 - Cut and water the lawn every week during the marketing period.
 Plant flowers.

-- Edge the lawn up the driveway and along the sidewalks (front and back) for a finished appearance.
+- Edge the lawn up the driveway and along sidewalks for a finished appearance.

 - Trim all shrubbery and remove low lying tree limbs.

-- Fertilize your lawn to make the grass look lush and green (but don’t over fertilize or you will burn the grass)
+- Fertilize your lawn to make the grass look lush and green, but do not over fertilize or you will burn the grass.

-- Replace downed shutters, gutters, downspouts.
-Remove debris from gutters and downspouts.
+- Replace downed shutters, gutters, and downspouts.
+Remove any debris.

 - Paint any trim that is blistering.

 - Repaint or re-stain the front door to create a pleasant first impression.
-If a screendoor is in place make sure it shiny clean with good screen and/or clean glass.
+If a screen door is in place, make sure it is clean and in good condition.

 - Remove all clutter and put away bicycles, toys, mowers, lawn tools, etc.

-- Have your home washed down (there are services that will do this)
+- Have your home washed down.
+There are services that will do this for you.